Singularity-tutorial/Singularity-tutorial.github.io/01-building/README.md

 Let's exit the container and re-enter as root.

 ```
-Singularity lolcow:~> exit
+Singularity> exit

 $ sudo singularity shell --writable lolcow
 ```

 Now we are the root user inside the container.
 Note also the addition of the `--writable` option.
 This option allows us to modify the container.
 The changes will actually be saved into the container and will persist across uses.

-Let's try installing some software again.
+Let's try installing our software again.

 ```
-Singularity lolcow:~> apt-get update && apt-get -y install fortune cowsay lolcat
+Singularity> apt-get update && apt-get -y install fortune cowsay lolcat
 ```

 Now you should see the programs successfully installed.
 Let's try running the demo in this new container.

 ```
-Singularity lolcow:~> fortune | cowsay | lolcat
+Singularity> fortune | cowsay | lolcat
 bash: lolcat: command not found
 bash: cowsay: command not found
 bash: fortune: command not found
 ```

 Drat!

 It looks like the programs were not added to our `$PATH`.
 Let's add them and try again.

 ```
-Singularity lolcow:~> export PATH=$PATH:/usr/games
+Singularity> export PATH=$PATH:/usr/games

 Singularity lolcow:~> fortune | cowsay | lolcat
-perl: warning: Setting locale failed.
-perl: warning: Please check that your locale settings:
-        LANGUAGE = (unset),
-        LC_ALL = (unset),
-        LANG = "en_US.UTF-8"
-    are supported and installed on your system.
-perl: warning: Falling back to the standard locale ("C").
  ________________________________________
 / Keep emotionally active.
 Cater to your \
 \ favorite neurosis.                     /